Start Free Trial Book a Demo

 “Zendesk Guide” has an easy-to-use editor and an easy way to import from Google Docs.
 Let’s face it – most people are writing documentation in simple word processing software these days, unaware of the ways that knowledge bases could transform their user support experiences.

 Since it’s a full help center solution, you can integrate Zendesk’s knowledge base with other support features as well.
-Take user chat for instance – it’s easy to import content on-the-fly from a chat session to the Zendesk Guide article queue.
+Take user chat for instance – it’s easy to import content on the fly from a chat session to the Zendesk Guide article queue.

 And just like every other knowledge base, Zendesk offers a strong search engine and detailed analytics to show you which articles are being interacted with, and which articles need more attention.